Nutlope/notesGPT/README.md

 ## v2 (stretch)

+- [ ] Make the due date on the tasks editable
 - [ ] Make sure the transcript gets streamed into the frontend
 - [ ] Email reminders through Resend powered by Convex cron jobs
 - [ ] Convex scheduled functions to send initial email to user that says "welcome"